 In other words, early treatment can simplify later treatment!
 Early treatment provides a good foundation for a smile that will last a lifetime.

-The disadvantage of waiting for complete eruption of permanent teeth and having only one phase of treatment for someone with a jaw discrepancy is facing the possibility of a compromised result that may not be stable.
+The disadvantage of waiting for the complete eruption of permanent teeth and having only one phase of treatment for someone with a jaw discrepancy is facing the possibility of a compromised result that may not be stable.
 The longer these problems go unrecognized, the harder they are to treat.
 Many of these orthodontic problems can be treated much easier by working with the growth that takes place in younger children.
 Some developmental problems, like functional shifts of the jaw, open bite tendencies, and under-bites, actually have a strong negative impact on facial growth.
 Early intervention for these developmental problems can have a significant impact on your child’s facial development and appearance.
-Other disadvantages of waiting for complete eruption of permanent teeth and having only one phase of treatment are:
+Other disadvantages of waiting for the complete eruption of permanent teeth and having only one phase of treatment are:

 A successful first phase will have improved the appearance of the teeth and created an unobstructed path for all of the teeth to erupt into the mouth.
-A normal developmental relationship has been achieved and usually only some of the permanent teeth have grown into position.
+A normal developmental relationship has been achieved and usually, only some of the permanent teeth have grown into the position.
 In other words, some baby teeth may still need to fall out, and it is necessary to wait until all of the permanent teeth have erupted into position before the bite and final alignment of the teeth can be evaluated.
 This is called the maintenance phase.

-Retainers are sometimes recommended to preserve the relationship achieved during the first phase of treatment, but are then discontinued to allow the loss of the baby teeth and eruption of the permanent teeth.
-It is best to allow the existing permanent teeth some freedom of movement while final eruption of the permanent teeth occurs.
+Retainers are sometimes recommended to preserve the relationship achieved during the first phase of treatment but are then discontinued to allow the loss of the baby teeth and eruption of the permanent teeth.
+It is best to allow the existing permanent teeth some freedom of movement while the final eruption of the permanent teeth occurs.
 In some instances, phase II may not be necessary if all the permanent teeth erupt properly.
-During the maintenance phase, periodic recall appointments are required to monitor growth and the eruption of the permanent teeth.
+During the maintenance phase, periodic recall appointments are required to monitor the growth and the eruption of the permanent teeth.